 - Reach back out to your school admin so that he/she can update your school's Google Apps for Education account domain on your setup checklist

 If you don't want to grant Summit Learning API access, you can create a google group that includes all teachers at your school.
-Email the name of the group to email@example.com, and we'll setup document sharing so that all teachers in the google group see student documents.
-Not that your google admin will need to add teachers to this group as they are hired (this is automatic if you chose the API option).
+Email the name of the group to firstname.lastname@example.org, and we'll setup document sharing so that all teachers in the google group see student documents.
+Note that your google admin will need to add teachers to this group as they are hired (this is automatic if you chose the API option).